salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 Deploy operations include standard deploys, quick deploys, deploy validations, and deploy cancellations.

 Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.
+If you specify the --wait flag, the command polls for the status every second until the timeout of --wait minutes.
+If you don't specify the --wait flag, the command simply checks and displays the status of the deploy; the command doesn't poll for the status.

 This command doesn't update source tracking information.